Original contemporary/vintage art posters (1950s-1990s) - the antique/vintage posters of tomorrow...the art investment for the future;

 Featuring a preposterous foot with two finger-like toes held up in a "V," the poster was a complex show of defiance.
 With its cartoonish surrealism, it seemed to be a call for peace as well as for victory and announced that freedom, like the play itself would rise from the dead.

 Designed by a master of Polish graphic art, Henryk Tomaszewski, the "Historia" poster is one of thousands of remarkable posters produced during the country's decades of Communist rule.
-Made to commemorate or advertise cultural events, they appeared at a time when there was otherwise little or no advertising, and censorship was in force.
+Made to commemorate or advertise cultural events, they appeared at a time when there was otherwise little or no advertising.

 The posters -- which managed to slip under the censors' radar, as they were more concerned with explicit signs of protest -- relieved the gloom of postwar Polish streets, which remained scarred for decades.
 "The artists used words like 'flowers' to describe their posters," says Andrea Marks, associate professor in the art department at Oregon State University and founder of "Freedom on the Fence," an online documentary on the history of Polish posters (oregonstate.edu/freedomonthefence).
 The talent of the artists involved and the nurturing personality of Tomaszewski came together to make this movement remarkable, she says.